Kady Sandel Review: What Is Her Floating Agency Model?

 Kady Sandel’s floating agency model hires project-based contractors instead of full-time employees.
 The “floating” team structure brings in specialists for specific projects.

-- Project-based contractor system: Hire project-based contractors for specific projects to minimize overhead costs.
-You only hire web developers, copywriters, and designers based on the project’s need.
+- Project-based contractor system: Kady hires project-based contractors for specific projects to minimize overhead costs.
+She only hires web developers, copywriters, and designers based on the project’s need.

-- Profit margin optimization: Contractors handle fulfillment, and you take a percentage of the profit.
+- Profit margin optimization: Contractors handle fulfillment, and she takes a percentage of the profit.
 Kady suggests that agencies take 60% to 70% of the entire project price.

 - Lifestyle flexibility: The business operates through systems and contractors.
-This frees up a huge chunk of your time.
-Kady says she works about 15 hours a week.
+This frees up a huge chunk of Kady’s time.
+She says she works about 15 hours a week.

-Aventive Studio landed an $18,500 branding project.
+For example, Aventive Studio landed an $18,500 branding project.
 Kady handled the initial consultation and developed the brand strategy.
-She assembles her team once the strategy is approved.
-She hires a visual identity specialist, a graphic designer, and a web developer.
+She assembled her team once the strategy was approved.
+She hireds a visual identity specialist, a graphic designer, and a web developer.
 While the contractors work on the project, Kady handles the client relationships and project oversight.
 After the project is completed, she distributes $5,850 to the contractors.
 This leaves $12,650 for Kady to keep as profit.

 What Is Kady Sandel’s Story?

 Kady Sandel was born in Serbia and earned a degree in graphic communications.
 She moved to the United States in 2005 to pursue a career in graphic design.
-At only 16 years old, Kady started freelancing as a graphic design artist in Austin, Texas.
+At 16, Kady started freelancing as a graphic design artist in Austin, Texas.
 She charged $65 for designing logos for car wraps, flyers, and websites.
-She experienced the typical challenges of freelancers.
-This includes exhaustion from juggling multiple low-paying projects and inability to scale.
+She experienced the typical challenges of freelancers, from exhaustion to juggling multiple low-paying projects and difficulty scaling.

 What Is Kady Sandel’s Aventive Studio?